berrysauce/hoom/docs/index.md

-# Welcome
+# Welcome to the Hoom Documentation!

-This is the documentation for hoom 🎉
+This is the documentation for Hoom 🎉

 !!! warning
     Hoom is still under development.
 It is not recommended at this point, to use Hoom in a production environment.